PraneetKala13/nodejs_tutorial/tutorial/audit/text.md

-Using PNPM to identify vulnerabilities in packages
+# Identify vulnerabilities in packages

+PNPM includes a built-in audit tool that can be used to scan installed packages for vulnerabilities.
+To run an audit, simply run the following command:

 ```plain
 pnpm audit